openc/simple_bot_ng/README.md

 These are some example bots to show how the new bot framework could work.

 Bots, when executed, should write JSON to STDOUT.
+So you can try running a sample scraper just with:

+    ruby bots/bm_insurance_licenses/scrape.rb

 If you wish to send data to Turbot, you must first register it:

     ./turbot.rb register -c bots/bm_insurance_licenses/config.js

-You can check what you've registered with:
+You can check what you've registered so far with:

     ./turbot.rb list